jackfriedman616/100-days-of-code/r1-log.md

 ### R1D60
 Realized the pictures needed to have details for screen readers and started changing cards to fix that. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/Public/Products.json

+### R1D61
+Made significant changes to itemDetails, itemCard,and Products.json in order to make the items able to use the card data stored in Products.json. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/src/components/ItemDetail.js